 We listen to our pupils and take seriously what they tell us.
 All school staff are trained in Child Protection, and children are made aware of the adults they can talk to if they have any concerns.

 To promote a safe environment for pupils, our selection and recruitment policy includes checks on staff and regular volunteers’ suitability, including Disclosure Barring Service checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002, and as set out in 'Keeping Children Safe in Education'; We have a Designated Person for Child Protection.
-Mrs Lee, our Deputy Headteacher, has received appropriate training for this role and is Dorney School’s Designated Safeguarding Lead (DSL Officer).
+Mrs Lee, our Acting Headteacher, has received appropriate training for this role and is Dorney School’s Designated Safeguarding Lead (DSL Officer).